What is a Family Health Team?

 “Collaborating as a team to empower a healthy community by providing comprehensive quality primary care.”

 Quality.
 Team Care.
 Accountability.
 Patient Focused.
 Excellence.
-Collaboration
+Collaboration.

-- Alanna Mutch
+- Alanna Scribilo (on leave)

 - Carolyn Hamlyn